 If you have more time and energy to put into your website, keep adding pages to your online presence.
 Depending on your skills, completing these six steps might take a day or a week.
 If you get stuck, don’t worry.
 Reach out to a web development expert to ask for help.

 Promote your business on social media.

 Your next step is to promote your business website so customers can find you.
 Social media is a great way to get started.
 On social media platforms, you can use them for free or pay to promote your online presence.
 Keep in mind that each social media platform has a different focus.
-Instagram is a great place to share photos of your business.
+Instagram is a great place to share photos of your business or products.
 In contrast, YouTube is the place to share videos.
 If you have a live news update, use Twitter.
-Since Facebook has a very large user base — 69% of the adults in the US as of 2019 — it is often a good bet to focus there.
+Since Facebook has a very large user base — 69% of the adults in the U.S. as of 2021 — it is often a good bet to focus there.
 Once you get comfortable with these promotion tips on Facebook, you can start using other platforms as well.

 Promoting your business through Facebook starts with putting these five steps into action.

 - Create a Facebook business page.
 At minimum, add a link to your business website, address and phone number.
 It’s also a good idea to add a few photos.